web-token/jwt-doc/console/phar.md

 ./jose.phar selfupdate
 ```

-It a new version exists, it will be downloaded automatically.
+If a new version exists, it will be downloaded automatically.
 If there is something wrong with the new version, you can reinstall the previous revision:

 ```sh